ucsc/site-freespeech/_src/act.md

 Whether using amplified sound, bringing in a speaker or displaying symbolic structures, there are many things to consider when planning a protest or event at UC Santa Cruz.

-» Learn what to consider when planning an even
+» Learn what to consider when planning an event

 ### [Expressing Disagreement: Scenarios and Civil Disobedience]()